Tip and ring: Line voltage

-The telephone company maintains large battery systems that supply DC line voltage for the operation of analog telephone service at customer locations.
-The voltage supplied is a compromise between operational needs for reliable service and safety precautions for customers and service personnel.
-The length of the line to a customer telephone interface presents a resistance across which the central office voltage experiences a drop and therefore the voltage at the customer site may vary.
+Telephone carriers provide DC potential (voltage) on telephone lines for the operation of analog telephone service at customer locations.
+This supply is referred to as battery owing to the history of achieving this with the use of electrochemical batteries.
+The potential supplied is a compromise between operational needs for reliable service and safety precautions for customers and service personnel.
+The length of the line to a customer telephone interface presents a resistance across which the central office supply is reduced and therefore the potential at customer sites varies.
 The nominal battery (system) voltage is 52.1 V, based on a 24-cell lead-acid battery.
-The voltage at a subscriber's network interface is typically 48 V between the ring and tip wires, with tip near ground and ring at -48 V.
+The voltage at a subscriber's network interface is typically 48 V between the ring and tip wires, with tip near ground (slightly negative relative to ground) and ring at −48 V relative to tip.

 In the middle 20th century, long loops in many rural areas of North America used range extenders, which operated at 100 or 130 volts to ensure reliable signaling.
 Some rural switching systems were designed to apply range extenders internally and thus share a few extenders among many lines, while for other lines, one extender was applied externally per line.

 To ring the telephone to alert a subscriber to an incoming call, the central office superimposes a 20 Hz AC signal, at a nominal voltage of 105 volts, over the DC voltage present on the idle line.
 Historically several multi-frequency systems have been used, however, for selective alerting of multiple subscribers connected to a party line, for which the A.C. voltage may be as high as 150 V.